 Step 3 - Press

-Press open the seam, then fold the tape over to the wrong side and press again.
+Press open the seam, then fold the tape over to the wrong side of the fabric and press again.
+The seam should be on the edge.
 Pin the tape in place.

 Step 4 - Stitch the Bias Tape